kristovatlas/osx-config-check/README.md

 CHECK #100: All Google Chrome web browser profiles have enabled the uBlock Origin extension....
 PASSED!
 CHECK #100: All Google Chrome web browser profiles have enabled the uBlock Origin extension....
 PASSED!
 CHECK #101: All Google Chrome web browser profiles have enabled the Ghostery extension....
 PASSED!
+CHECK #102: All Google Chrome web browser profiles have enabled the ScriptSafe extension....
+PASSED!
+CHECK #103: Google Chrome is the default web browser....
+PASSED!
+Wrote results to '~/Documents/osx-config-check_2016-07-08_12-13-37.log'.
 ```

 ## Troubleshooting